libratom/libratom/README.md

 ![RATOM database schema](https://libratom.github.io/ratom-db-schema.svg)

-The schema contains 4 tables.
-Three tables are used to represent file information, message information and entity information.
-A fourth table is used to store configuration and environment details relevant to a specific run.
+The schema contains five tables.
+Four tables are used to represent files, messages, attachments, and entities.
+A fifth table is used to store configuration and environment details relevant to a specific run.

 In the entity table, text is the entity instance, label\_ is the entity type, filepath is the PST or mbox file associated with this entity.
 Full message and file information for each entity are also available through message_id and file_report_id respectively.
 Note that pff_identifier (a message ID specific to PST files) will not be populated for messages located in mbox files.
 Examples of how to query these tables can be found in the **Interactive examples** section near the end of this README.